friscv/friscv-system-hw/docs/QUICKSTART.md

 2. Run Vivado synthesis + implementation + bitstream generation
 3. Copy `friscv.bit`, `friscv.hwh`, and `ps7_init.tcl` to their destinations

+> [!NOTE]
-> **Warning:** All CPU cores are used during synthesis.
+> All CPU cores are used during synthesis.
 On a high core-count machine, ensure you have enough RAM (16 GB minimum recommended).

 ## 4. Build a Test Program